bertomartin/git-recipes/07-working-with-the-index.md

     #

 Now suppose we had `app.rb` staged completely, and we wanted to unstage part of it.
-We can use the same `--path` option for the `git-reset` program (see another recipe for more information about unstaging stages using `git-reset`):
+We can use the same `--patch` option for the `git-reset` program (see another recipe for more information about unstaging stages using `git-reset`):

     $ git add app.rb